TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 **6.19.** The **Amazon Resource Name (ARN)** is used as a unique identifier for AWS resources and services.

-ARNs are used as an unique identification of AWS resource (You can compare it to your social security number.
+ARNs are used as a unique identification of AWS resources (You can compare it to your social security number.
 It provides a unique identification of your identity.)

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/7d2dbcb3-fb47-4d73-bbdc-fd2af03936a9/ascreenshot.jpeg?tl_px=0,351&br_px=2752,1890&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=417,432)